IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 : ZigBee APS Key.
   Application Support Link Key as described in the [ZigBee Specification](https://zigbeealliance.org/) 05-3473-21 (R21) section 4.4.
 Each 16 octet binary AES-128 key secures frames exchanged between a pair of network nodes.
-The APS Key is immediately followed by the 2 octet (16 bit) network PANID in little endian format.
-The PANID is followed by the 2 octet (16 bit) short addresses, in little endian format, of the nodes to which the APS Key applies.
+The APS Key is immediately followed by the 2-octet (16-bit) network PANID in little endian format.
+The PANID is followed by the 2-octet (16-bit) short addresses, in little endian format, of the nodes to which the APS Key applies.
 The numerically lower short address shall come first.
 There is an APS Key DSB for each node pair for which the